EXXETA/correomqtt/README.md

 ## Extensions
-To provide a simple extension leave the `<plugin.class />` tag empty and create a new class which implements your desired hook from the package `com.exxeta.correomqtt.plugin.spi`.
+To provide a simple extension leave the `<plugin.class />` tag empty and create a new class which implements your desired hook from the package `org.correomqtt.plugin.spi`.

 Annotate the class with the `@Extension` annotation from `PF4J` and that's it.